stevenjon/Frontend/src/Functions/readme.md

-Axios fetch api, Just install axios and await this functions by giving it neccassary arguments and wait for response to come.
+Axios fetch api, Just install axios and await this function by giving it neccassary arguments and wait for response to come.